Convex Equipartitions inspired by the little cubes operad: Introduction and statement of the main result

 Blagojevi\'c, L\"uck \& Ziegler \cite[Thm.\,8.3]{BlagojevicLueckZiegler15} showed the non-existence of a map \eqref{eq: map from configuration space to the sphere} for $n$ a prime using an analogue of Cohen's vanishing theorem \cite[Thm.\,8.2]{Cohen76}.

 In this paper we develop a cohomological method for identifying new classes of solutions to the generalised Nandakumar \& Ramana-Rao conjecture.
 The method stems from a geometric idea of \emph{iterated} generalised Voronoi diagrams.
 Namely, let $n = n_1 \cdots n_k$ be a multiplicative decomposition of the total number of parts in which we want to partition the convex body.
 In the first iteration the convex body is partitioned into $n_1$ convex pieces of equal area, and inductively, for each $2 \le i \le k$, in the $i$th iteration one further divides each of the $n_1\cdots n_{i-1}$ pieces into $n_i$ convex pieces of equal area.
 We call such partitions {\em iterated of level $k$ and type $(n_1, \dots ,n_k)$}.

 Our method is developed in three steps.
-We begin by fixing a $d$-dimensional convex body $K$ in $\R^d$
+We begin by fixing a $d$-dimensional convex body $K$ in $\R^d$.

-In the first step, presented in Section \ref{section: spaces of equal mass partitions}, we define a space $\wreathOfConf{k}{d}{n_1, \dots , n_k}$, called {\em the wreath product of configuration spaces}, which is used to parametrise iterated partitions of level $k$ and type $(n_1, \dots ,n_k)$ of $K$.
+In the first step, presented in Section \ref{section: cs--tm scheme}, we define a space $\wreathOfConf{k}{d}{n_1, \dots , n_k}$, called {\em the wreath product of configuration spaces}, which is used to parametrise iterated partitions of level $k$ and type $(n_1, \dots ,n_k)$ of $K$.
 Namely, we produce a map

-where the codomain is the (metric) space of equal mass partitions of $K$ into $n$ pieces.
+where the codomain is the (metric) space of equal mass partitions of $K$ into $n$ pieces with respect to some absolutely continuous measure $\mu$.
 Moreover, our setting has an appropriate symmetry of the iterated semi-direct product $\wreathOfSym{k}{n_1, \dots ,n_k}$ of the symmetric groups, and the map \eqref{eq: parametrisation map, intro} is equivariant with respect to it.
 Now, by setting an appropriate CS--TM scheme and using the parametrisation map \eqref{eq: parametrisation map, intro}, we show that the existence of an iterated solution of level $k$ and type $(n_1, \dots ,n_k)$ to the general Nandakumar \& Ramana-Rao problem follows from non-existence of an $\wreathOfSym{k}{n_1, \dots ,n_k}$-equivariant map of the form